fanyu0709/SC1015-Miniproject/README.md

 # SC1015 Miniproject
-How to get the cheapest air tickets ?
+Which airline is the most comfortable ?
 <br> Sub Questions:
-<br>Which airlines offer the cheapest and most expensive flights on average? (airline vs price)
+<br>Which airlines has the best serivces on average? (airline vs price)
 <br>Which routes have the highest and lowest average fares?
 (Route vs price)
 <br>What is the relationship between the number of stops and the fare of a flight?
 (Total stops vs price)
 <br>How does the departure time and duration of a flight affect its fare?
 (Dep time vs dur vs price)